 People have an important role to play in protecting themselves and their loved ones from illnesses caused by mosquitoes.

 Avoid Mosquito Bites

 Apply Insect Repellent when Outdoors.
-Use a repellent with DEET (N,N-diethyl-m-toluamide), permethrin, picaridin (KBR 3023), oil of lemon eucalyptus [p-methane 3,8-diol (PMD)], or IR3535 according to the instructions on the product label.
-DEET products should not be used on infants under two months of age and should be used in concentrations of 30% or less on older children.
+Use a repellent with an EPA-registered ingredient (DEET (N,N-diethyl-m-toluamide), permethrin, picaridin (KBR 3023), oil of lemon eucalyptus [p-Menthane-3,8-diol (PMD)] or IR3535) according to the instructions on the product label.
+DEET products should not be used on infants under two months of age and should be used in concentrations of 30 percent or less on older children.
 Oil of lemon eucalyptus should not be used on children under three years of age.

 Clothing Can Help Reduce Mosquito Bites.
-Wear long sleeves, long pants, and socks when outdoors to help keep mosquitos away from your skin.
+Wearing long-sleeves, long pants and socks when outdoors will help keep mosquitoes away from your skin.

-More information, including all WNV and EEE positive results, can be found on the Arbovirus Surveillance Information web page or by calling the DPH Epidemiology Program at (617) 983-6800.
+More information, including all WNV and EEE positive results, can be found on the Arbovirus Surveillance Information web page at Mosquito-borne Diseases | Mass.gov, which is updated daily, or by calling the DPH Division of Epidemiology at 617-983-6800.